josteink/web-privacy-reddit/README.md

 This is a simple module/experiment written in NodeJS to see how that works out.
-Depending on how it turns out it may become a part of a bigger suite of web-privacy related tools (Facebook, Disqus, etc)
+Depending on how it turns out it may become a part of a bigger suite of web-privacy related tools (Facebook, [Disqus](https://github.com/josteink/web-privacy-disqus), etc)

 ## Features

 * Automatically delete old-posts

-### Planned features

-* Gui configuration (by count, by age, by saved-status, etc)
-* Save posts before deleting

 ## Dependencies